aetherBytes/nullblock/README.md

 - **Cross-Platform:** Runs effortlessly on any device, providing a consistent user experience everywhere.

 ## 🛠️ Getting Started
-Follow these simple steps to get [Your App Name] up and running on your local machine for development and testing purposes.
+Follow these simple steps to get NullBlock up and running on your local machine for development and testing purposes.

 ### Prerequisites:
 - Node.js